TomCrypto/AntTweakBar.NET/README.md

  * test multi-window support exhaustively
  * check it works on OS X
- * finish adding all low-level functions (even those we don't use, like the struct stuff) for completeness
+ * finish adding all low-level functions (even those we don't use, like the struct stuff) for completeness currently missing:
+    - wrapper function to TwDefineStruct (this one will be tricky)
+    - string copy stuff (ignore, we don't need and never will)
+    - GLFW/GLUT callbacks (maybe...)
  * add extensions (in a separate assembly) to help interoperate with popular frameworks? (maybe)

 Changelog